romanmurzac/DrivenPath/chapter_7/README.md

 ![Image 7.7](../media/image_7.7.PNG)

 Open new terminal, navigate to the `src_7` directory.
 In order to start the *consumer* enter the command from below.
 Replace `<container_id>` with the *id* of your *kafka-1* container id.
 Now it can be seen that messages that were sent in *producer* are received in *consumer*, also can be seen that messages that were sent before the *consumer* was up are lost.
 This can be handled, but for now it is just required to start the *consumer* and after that the *producer*.\
 P.S.
-There is a intentional mistake in word *Hellow* to see that the same is received.
+There is an intentional mistake in word *Hellow* to see that the same is received.
 ```
 docker exec -it <container_id> kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic driven_data_stream
 ```